 Remember that, although fluid levels are checked during a service, it may also be necessary to top them up yourself between services.

-Vanwise Group has commercial vehicle service centres at our dealerships in Dunstable, Maidstone and Harlow.
+Vanwise Group has commercial vehicle service centres at our dealerships in Harlow and Maidstone.
 We carry out high-quality servicing and repairs on a range of makes and models.
 Contact us today for more information or to make a booking.